Principal Data Scientist

 About the Company

-We’re working with a next-generation private markets firm that is redefining value creation by combining deep industry expertise with advanced AI and data science.
-This is a unique opportunity to join a company that partners directly with portfolio companies to drive measurable operational and financial performance—powered by data.
+We’re working with a next-generation private markets firm that is redefining value creation by combining deep industry expertise with data science and machine learning.
+This is a unique opportunity to join a company that partners directly with portfolio companies to drive measurable operational and financial performance.

-They’re now hiring a Principal Data Scientist to lead high-impact analytics and machine learning projects across a wide variety of real-world domains - from manufacturing to customer experience and commercial optimisation.
+They’re now hiring a Lead/Principal Data Scientist to lead machine learning projects across a wide variety of real-world domains.
 Working closely with a multidisciplinary team, you’ll have the autonomy to shape technical approaches while staying closely tied to commercial outcomes.

 This role is ideal for someone who enjoys solving complex, ambiguous business problems using data science, and wants to work at the intersection of technology, investment, and strategy.